ayush-kumar-prog/coursekeeper/web/DATABASE-SETUP.md

 ## Quick Start (SQLite for Development)

-Since we don't have Supabase credentials yet, let's use SQLite for immediate development:
+Since we don't have Supabase credentials yet, let's use SQLite for immediate development

 ### Step 1: Create .env file
 ```bash